COMMUNITY PARTNERS

 Beyond our Brick and Mortar

-We believe deeply that we, as people of faith, are called to serve our wider community and our neighbors, and we engage in this a number of ways.
-First Presbyterian tithes 10% of our pledges to Outreach and Mission.
+We believe deeply that we, as people of faith, are called to serve our wider community and our neighbors, and we engage in this in a number of ways.
+First Presbyterian tithes 10% of our pledges to Outreach and Missions.
 As part of this giving, quarterly financial contributions are made to our chosen outreach partners.
-In addition to financial support the Outreach Committee offers a different way to serve the community each month.
+In addition to financial support, the Outreach Committee offers a different way to serve the community each month.
 Some months we organize a Service Saturday at a Waco non-profit, and other months we collect needed items for area ministries.
 Throughout the year, members can expect a variety of opportunities to join in the work, no matter what your age or abilities.
 See the list below to get a more in depth look at some of our partners in the Waco area and the ways we support their important work.

 Talitha Koum is a therapeutic nursery working with infants and toddlers to help them navigate trauma and to rise above it.
 The teachers at Talitha Koum create a safe and warm environment for children who desperately need routine, nurture, and brain development.
 They also work hard to train the parents of these children, which means Talitha Koum has an impact on entire families in our community.
 When you walk in, you find classrooms stocked with special toys, art projects hanging on the walls, and employees who are delighted to work with these special families.
 We continue to be amazed by their work and their commitment to helping children navigate trauma.

-Meals On Wheels is a private, non-profit charitable organization that serves homebound elders in the City of Waco, McLennan County, Falls and Hill counties in Central Texas.
+Meals On Wheels serves homebound elders in the City of Waco, McLennan County, Falls, and Hill counties in Central Texas.
 Their mission is to nourish the bodies, minds, and spirits of older adults in the Heart of Texas through meals, activities, transportation, and volunteer support.
 Hot meals arrive to door steps all over town every day of the week, bringing with them a friendly face and a quick visit to homebound members who may not speak to many people each day.
 Transportation services help these seniors make it to appointments with doctors or to the grocery store.
+First Presbyterian Church has a longstanding relationship with MOW.
+For many years, we have delivered meals every Tuesday and Thursday.
+We have volunteers who organize the meals to be distributed, other volunteers who drive the meals all over town to their clients weekly, and still others who fill in as substitute packers or drivers as needed.

 Waco Habitat for Humanity is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.
 Waco Habitat for Humanity is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.